22oon & 8pm & 4am

 1pm & 9pm & 5am

 Poetry is often cited as our greatest use of words.
 The English language has well over a million and poets down the ages seem, at times, to make use of every single one.
 But often they use them in simple ways to describe anything and everything from landscapes to all aspects of the human condition.
 Poems can evoke within us an individual response that takes us by surprise; that opens our eyes and ears to very personal feelings.
 Forget the idea of classic poetry being somehow dull and boring and best kept to school textbooks.
 It still has life, vibrancy and relevance to our lives today.
-In this hour we’ll be listening to poets of the quality and breadth of JOHN DONNE and themes such as WESTMINSTER MEMORIALS amongst others.
-Vol 14
+In this hour we’ll be listening to Shakespeare, The Female Poet – Volume 2 and The Poets of 19th Century America – Volume 2

 3pm & 11pm & 7am